mnchl-kim/stacked-RNN-Numpy/README.md

 <br>

 To test the stacked RNN model, I used text data in online.
-It is character-level language generation.
+It is for sequence generation similar with character-level language model.
 You can find out the text data used for training in data directory.

 <br>